 - Use a new needle and syringe each time you inject your medicine.

-- If you store this medicine at home, keep it at room temperature, away from heat, moisture, and direct light.
+- If you store this medicine at home, keep it at room temperature, away from heat and direct light.
 After the medicine powder in the bottle has been mixed with the liquid, store the mixture in the refrigerator in a closed container.
-Bring it to room temperature before using.
-This mixture must be used within 12 hours after mixing.
+Bring it to room temperature before you use it.
+The mixture must be used within 12 hours after it is mixed.

 - Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.